dereklarmstrong/dereklarmstrong/README.md

 👋 Hey there!

-I have a passion for everything Software Development, Automation, Self-Hosting and Cloud Engineering.
-Be it projects or just daily tasks.
+I am a software developer with a passion for cooking, drones and exploring nature.
+I also enjoy working on anything invovling Software Development, Automation, Self-Hosting or Cloud Engineering.
+Be it work, personal projects or just daily tasks I'm automating.
 I truly love being able to hit the "big red easy button" 🔴.
-I also love Self-Hosting services either locally or on cloud providers like AWS, Azure or GCP.
+It's the spirit of inovation and birthplace of ideas.

 My motto is, if you can dream it, you can build it.

-I'm currently working on Software Development projects using languages such as Python, Bash, TCL, Ruby and Java.
-Utilizing Cloud Services were it makes sense while keeping platform agnositic to be able to move with the market.
-Focusing on Agile CI/CD methodology in Scalable Cloud Deployments. 🚀☁

 If you would like to know more or connect:
 - [🛰 Personal Website](https://docmeir.github.io)